-The following graph compares ALLETE's cumulative Total Shareholder Return on its Common Stock with the cumulative return of the S&P 500 Index, the Philadelphia Stock Exchange Utility Index (Philadelphia Utility Index) and the S&P Utilities Index (Electric).
+The following graph compares ALLETE's cumulative Total Shareholder Return on its Common Stock with the cumulative return of the S&P 500 Index, the Philadelphia Stock Exchange Utility Index (Philadelphia Utility Index) and the S&P Utilities Index - Electric.
 The S&P 500 Index is a capitalization-weighted index of 500 stocks designed to measure performance of the broad domestic economy through changes in the aggregate market value of 500 stocks representing all major industries.
 Because this composite index has a broad industry base, its performance may not closely track that of a composite index comprised solely of electric utilities.
-In 2002 ALLETE selected the Philadelphia Utility Index as a comparative to replace the S&P Utilities Index (Electric) which was discontinued in 2001.
-The Philadelphia Utility Index is a capitalization-weighted index of 20 utility companies involved in the production of electrical energy, while the S&P Utilities Index (Electric) was a capitalization-weighted index of 27 stocks designed to measure the performance of the electric power utility company sector of the S&P 500 Index.
+In 2002 ALLETE selected the Philadelphia Utility Index as a comparative to replace the S&P Utilities Index - Electric which was discontinued in 2001.
+The Philadelphia Utility Index is a capitalizationweighted index of 20 utility companies involved in the production of electrical energy, while the S&P Utilities Index - Electric was a capitalizationweighted to measure the performance of the electric power utility company sector of the S&P 500 Index.
 The calculations assume a \$100 investment on December 31, 1997 and reinvestment of dividends on the ex-dividend date.